The goat in the picture has tiny little ears because she is a LaMancha goat. LaManchas are naturally born with “gopher ears” (less than 1 inch long).

 In addition to moving the goats to their barn every night at dusk, we have two livestock guardian llamas, Broadway Baby and Hawthorn Hazel.
 Guard llamas may defend against predators in many ways.
 Llamas are instinctively alert and aware of their surroundings, and may draw attention to an intruder by making a startling alarm call.
 They may walk or run toward an intruder, and chase, paw at, or kick it.
 Some llamas may herd the animals they are guarding into a tight group or lead them away from danger and to the spot where they may feel the safest.
 Others may stand apart from the group and watch the intruder.
 Although llamas have been known to kill predators (such as coyotes), they are not considered to be attack animals.
 In the US, guard llamas have been most common in ranches located in western regions, where larger predators, such as the coyote, have been more prevalent.

-We have two llamas guarding the goats.
-They live with the goats all the time — they even cuddle with the goats in the barn at night.
+We have a llama named Hazel who guards the goats.
+She lives with the goats all the time — she even cuddles with the goats in the barn at night.

 Please see our Visiting Hours page for more information.
 For your safety and the goats safety, please do not visit, approach, feed, or pet the animals outside of scheduled visiting hours.

 Yes!
-Please contact Taber Ward, at email@example.com.
+Please contact email@example.com.
 We always need extra hands!

 We are happy to host school field trips, summer camps, or other group tours on the farm.
-Please contact Taber, at firstname.lastname@example.org, for more information.
+Please contact firstname.lastname@example.org, for more information.

 Mountain Flower Urban Goat Dairy leases the property from Long’s Gardens, a 25-acre farm in the heart of Boulder.
 Even though the property is privately owned, the landowners graciously open portions of their property (Growing Gardens and the bike path bisecting the property) to the public.
 They are continuing this trend by allowing Mountain Flower to invite the public onto the property during scheduled visiting hours.
 The landowners have a deep commitment to urban, sustainable agriculture and are working to protect the property as agriculture forever.
 If you are interested in these conservation efforts, please contact Peter Mayer at Friends of Long’s Gardens for more information at email@example.com.